What about Digital Marketing or Online Marketing or Internet Marketing?

 - Testimonials.
 If case studies aren’t a good fit for your business, having short testimonials around your website is a good alternative.
 For B2C brands, think of testimonials a little more loosely.

-How Long will it take to see Results from My Content?
+Timeline to see Results from Digital Marketing Content?

 With digital marketing, it can often feel like you’re able to see results much faster than you might with offline marketing due to the fact it’s easier to measure ROI.
 However, it ultimately depends on the scale and effectiveness of your digital marketing strategy.